 Beeswax can be converted into many different products including candles, soap, and lip balm.
 You’ve probably heard of Burt’s Bees, a highly successful company that began with the creation of beeswax based candles and lip balms.
 Beeswax prices can vary widely based on the quality and color of the wax.
 Handmade beeswax based products have been particularly popular in recent years, both in retail stores and online craft markets such as Etsy.

 Bee pollen granules are cited by many health food enthusiasts as a “superfood” that can boost immunity and provide other health-related benefits such as minimizing seasonal allergies, treating osteoporosis, and acting as an antioxidant.
-Bee pollen is growing in popularity at natural food stores, health stores, and some drugstores.
+Bee pollen is usually available at natural food stores, health stores, and some drugstores.

 Most people have never heard of propolis, a sticky and resinous substance that bees use to seal small gaps in the hive.
 It is purported to have a variety of medical uses including treatment of sores, acting as an antioxidant, and boosting immunity.
 It is also used in commercial products like cosmetics, car wax, and chewing gum.